dinesx18/OverTheWire-Bandit/Level-03-04/README.md

 ```
 cd inhere
 ls -la
-cat .hidden
+cat ...Hiding-From-You
 ```
 The -a option in ls -la allows me to see hidden files that are not normally displayed.

-The password is stored inside the .hidden file.
+The password is stored inside the ...Hiding-From-You file.

 ## ➡️ Next

-The password found in the .hidden file is used to continue to:
+The password found in the ...Hiding-From-You file is used to continue to:

 Bandit Level 4 → Level 5